bbauska/TUMx-DWAPNx/README.md

 of our visualization site.

-We had discussed in an earlier video using the **Pug** template, but if you want to look
+We had discussed in an earlier video using the <b>Pug</b> template, but if you want to look

 at it in a different way, you could also see it like this.